 Jewish Learning Fellowships, an organization that works under Texas Hillel, runs a mentorship program that specializes in business success and ethics.
 The students in charge of the program invite various Jewish business professionals to discuss how Halacha, otherwise known as Jewish law, and ethics intertwine with their careers.

-“(It’s) an opportunity for Jewish students interested in business to network with executives with experience and understanding of the ethical side of business,” said Michael Zetune, undeclared freshman and group coordinator of the organization’s Executive Membership Program.
+“(It’s) an opportunity for Jewish students interested in business to network with executives with experience and understanding of the ethical side of business,” said Michael Zetune, business freshman and group coordinator of the organization’s Executive Membership Program.

 Economics and finance junior Mack Dowdall is a member of the program’s inaugural class.
 He said he enjoys the program because it bridges his passion for his career and Jewish life.